 Weight loss is a topic much discussed in western countries.
 Unfortunately, in India, not so many people are enthusiastic about weight loss or living healthy.
 But, there a bunch of nutritionists and health enthusiasts who have been been very active in this area, in recent times.
 Sapna is one among them, but there are others too.

 Today, it has become evident that the western ideas of weight loss necessarily doesn’t make sense in the Indian context.
 Also, the trend is that many of India’s “normal” diet is now considered as superfoods in the west.
 For example, turmeric, which is a common ingredient in almost all Indian cuisines, is now testified by various institutions as good preventive food for Cancer.
 (Source – Memorial Sloan Kettering Cancer Center Research).

 If you are serious about weight loss and staying healthy, here are some amazing books I recommend written by authoritarians in this field.

 1. The Great Indian Diet – Shilpa Shetty

 In this book, the authors try to break the myth of Indian food being considered bad.
-Instead, it explores into some areas where traditional Indian food and certain elements of it are sometimes even a good way to weight loss.
-This book is a must read for all aspiring people to get healthy.
+Instead, it explores some areas where traditional Indian food and certain elements of it are sometimes even a good way to weight loss.
+This book is a must-read for all aspiring people to get healthy.
 (Buy it here)